 He was a boy when the Wright brothers landed at Kitty Hawk, an old man when the Concorde landed at Dallas-Fort Worth International Airport.
 In between he flew Curtiss Jennys during World War I, saw Charles Lindbergh and Amelia Earhart land at the airport he helped grow from a cow pasture, and manufactured military planes during World War II.

 William Gardner Fuller was born in Trenton, New Jersey in 1895.
-He was born, it seems, with one foot in the air.
+He was born, it seems, with his head in the clouds.
 He first flew in an airplane in 1911—eight years after Orville and Wilbur Wright flew at Kitty Hawk, North Carolina.
 Fuller’s flight was a reward from his father after Fuller had won first place—twice—at the state fair with five-foot models of the pusher-engine biplanes of that day.

 Fuller’s second flight—in 1912—was in a blimp.